Phillip-a-richmond/GenomeAnalysisModule/README.md

-# ARC-Bioinformatics-Training
+# Introduction to Genomic Analysis Workshop Series
-> This is the website for the UBC Advanced Research Computing Bioinformatics Training Initiative.
-Our mission is to teach bioinformatics analysis and bring compute resources to researchers at UBC and across Canada.
+> This is the website for the UBC Advanced Research Computing Genomic Analysis Workshop Series.
+Our mission is to teach genomic analysis and connect compute resources to researchers at UBC and across Canada.

+## Course Outline

+Why?
+Well the

 ## General Course Information & Prerequisites
 The course is intended for academic researchers at Canadian institutions in Western Canada, that have access to nationally supported Research Computing through Compute Canada, specifically the WestGrid branch.